Bayesian equilibria of axisymmetric plasmas: Introduction

 \section{Introduction}

-In magnetic confinement fusion research, inference of plasma current distributions is critical to control and to understand the underlying physics and the plasma \cite{Wesson2004,Freidberg2008,Freidberg2010}.
-The plasma current distributions determine the magnetic field geometry of the plasma that plays an important role in plasma control \cite{Ferron1998} and provide the canonical coordinate system \cite{Wesson2004}, in which to express physics parameters and models for further research, for example energy transport.
-This magnetic field geometry can be represented as a set of poloidal magnetic flux surfaces often normalised to zero at the plasma centre, known as the magnetic axis, and to one at the plasma boundary, known as the last closed flux surface (LCFS).
+One of the approaches to generating fusion power is to confine fusion fuel in the form of a plasma by using a magnetic field generated by external coils.
+In the magnetic field, the fusion plasma, which is an electrically conducting fluid-carrying internal currents, experiences a magnetic pressure due to the Lorentz force.
+This magnetic pressure balances out the plasma pressure and maintains the plasma in a magnetohydrodynamic (MHD) equilibrium state.
+Predicting this MHD equilibrium is critical for plasma control and physics studies \cite{Ferron1998, Wesson2004, Freidberg2008, Freidberg2010}.
+The equilibrium current distribution determines the magnetic field geometry of the fusion plasma that provides the canonical coordinate system, in which to express physical quantities for further research, for example, energy transport.
+In an axisymmetric fusion device like a tokamak, this magnetic field geometry can be represented as a set of poloidal magnetic flux surfaces often normalised to zero at the plasma centre, known as a magnetic axis, and to one at the plasma boundary, known as the last closed flux surface (LCFS) \cite{Wesson2004}.

-The conventional approach to infer the plasma current distributions is to find a single solution to magnetohydrodynamic (MHD) force balance equations such as the Grad-Shafranov equation \cite{Grad1958,Shafranov1963} consistent with magnetic field measurements \cite{Lao1985}.
-This approach has been providing a plasma equilibrium solution, nevertheless, it has the following limitations: typically it makes use of 1D parameterisations of the plasma pressure and poloidal current flux with a handful of parameters, which are often incapable of representing the shape of spatial profiles of them, and it usually takes into account only the magnetic measurements, thus this equilibrium solution might be inconsistent with plasma pressure and poloidal current measurements.
-Moreover, this approach finds only a single solution, not all possible solutions given the force balance equations and measurements.
-In other words, the conventional approach does not provide uncertainties of either the magnetic field geometry or the physics parameters such as the plasma current distributions or pressure profiles.
+The conventional way of inferring an equilibrium current distribution is to find a single solution to an MHD force balance equation such as the Grad-Shafranov equation \cite{Grad1958, Shafranov1963}.
+This equilibrium solution can be found iteratively by, for example, the equilibrium fitting (EFIT) code \cite{Lao1985}.
+This approach has been providing an equilibrium solution successfully, nevertheless, it has the following limitations: it often makes use of a simple 1D parameterisation of plasma current and pressure with a handful of parameters, which might underfit the data, and it may only take into account magnetic field measurements thus this equilibrium solution might be inconsistent with other data, for example, plasma electron density and temperature measurements.
+Moreover, this approach typically finds only a single solution, not all possible solutions which might explain the data within their predictive uncertainties.
+In other words, this conventional approach might not provide posterior uncertainties of the plasma equilibrium current (and pressure) distribution.